EeroJormalainen/Projects/README.md

 Snake_GUI - project from Bachelors studies programming course.
+Implemented in C++

-Kandidaatintyö - : Jätevedenpuhdistamon virtaamamittausten analyysi ja vertailu
+Bachelors thesis - Analysis and comparison of flowmeters at a wastewater treatment plant.

 DL Approach for Multiclass CAD diagnosis - group project from exchange studies in University of Aveiro  Advanced ML course.